After NATO, Biden turns to EU for renewal of transatlantic ties | Politics

 - Country:

-U.S. President Joe Biden will intensify his post-Trump push to renew transatlantic relations on Tuesday, meeting with European Union leaders to cool trade tensions and join forces to beat COVID-19, uphold democracy and hold back climate change.
-Biden's summit in Brussels with the presidents of the EU's executive and the Council that represents the bloc's 27 member states is also expected to affirm Western solidarity in the face of the assertiveness of both Russia and China.
+According to an EU-U.S. draft final summit statement seen by Reuters, Washington and Brussels will commit to ending the dispute over aircraft subsidies and another row over punitive tariffs related to steel and aluminium.
+U.S. Trade Representative Katherine Tai discussed the aircraft dispute in her first face-to-face meeting with EU counterpart Valdis Dombrovskis on Monday ahead of Tuesday's U.S.-EU summit.
+The pair are due to speak on Tuesday afternoon.

+Freezing the conflict over jet subsides, some of which have been rescinded or wound down, would give both sides more time to focus on broader agendas such as concerns over China's state-driven economic model, diplomats said.
+The EU-U.S. summit starts at around midday Central European Time.
+Biden is also due to meet the Belgian king, prime minister and the country's foreign minister.
+On Wednesday, he meets Russian President Vladimir Putin in Geneva.

-Coming hard on the heels of a summit of NATO allies and a meeting of the Group of Seven rich democracies, it will be another opportunity for Biden to burnish his multilateral credentials after the tumult of Donald Trump's presidency.
-A draft of the statement to be released after his talks with the European Commission's Ursula von der Leyen and the European Council's Charles Michel said they had "a chance and a responsibility to help people make a living and keep them safe, fight climate change, and stand up for democracy and human rights".
+Biden's summit in Brussels will be with the EU's chief executive Ursula von der Leyen and the EU's chairman Charles Michel, who represents EU governments.
+The summit draft statement to be released at the end of the meeting said they had "a chance and a responsibility to help people make a living and keep them safe, fight climate change, and stand up for democracy and human rights".

+There are no firm new transatlantic pledges on climate in the draft summit statement, however, and both sides will steer clear of setting a date to stop burning coal.
+The EU and the United States are the world's top trading powers, along with China, but Trump sought to sideline the EU.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)